fusionSJTU/sdcSJTU/docs/source/sensors.rst

 Sensor Configuration
 ===================

-One of the platforms for 4D autonomous radar sensing systems is a data acquisition and fusion platform for unmanned vehicles.
-We used a triple electric system chassis vehicle with the sensor layout shown in the figure at the Minhang campus of Shanghai Jiaotong University.
+One of the major aspects for 4D autonomous radar sensing systems is the data acquisition and fusion platform for autonomous vehicles.
+An autonomous electrical vehicle with the sensor configuration as shown in :ref:`sensor-setup` is used and will be testing at the Minhang campus of Shanghai Jiaotong University.

 The data was collected from a research platform and does not represent the setup used in the FUSION product.
 For sensor locations, please refer to :ref:`sensor-setup`. we publish data for the following sensors:

     .. _sensor-setup: